craftcms/docs/docs/5.x/reference/element-types/entries.md

 - …recipes;
 - …reviews;

-Entries in channels are intended to be queried and displayed ordered by one or more of their attributes or [custom fields](../../system/fields.md)—or explicitly attached to other elements via [entries fields](../field-types/entries.md).
+Entries in channels are intended to be queried and displayed ordered by one or more of their attributes or [custom fields](../../system/fields.md).
 Channels are also a simple way to maintain a flat taxonomy, standing in for [tags](./tags.md) or [categories](./categories.md).

 #### Structures

-Structures are an extension of channels that support explicit, hierarchical ordering.
+Structures are an extension of channels that support explicit, hierarchical organization.

 ![Illustration of Entries layout with a “Galleries” structure selected, showing nested building and gallery entries with drag-and-drop handles](../../images/entry-types-structures.png)